Publications

 Source : AIDS (London, England) - doi:10.1097/QAD.0000000000004025

-CONCLUSIONS: CHEU had a higher rate of hospitalization than CHUU controls across their lifespan.
-Significant risk factors included SGA and detectable maternal dVL, suggesting a need enhanced pediatric care for these children.
+CONCLUSION: CHEU had a higher rate of hospitalization than CHUU controls across their lifespan.
+Significant risk factors included SGA and detectable maternal dVL, suggesting a need for enhanced pediatric care for these children.

 Dual blockade of IL-10 and PD-1 leads to control of SIV viral rebound following analytical treatment interruption